 *The DSM is the reference book mental health professionals use to formally diagnose for insurance coding purposes

 **See ACE studies.
 For more information about my approach to the intersection of chronic health issues and therapy, see below.

 Dissociation can be one of the most confusing experiences to identify in therapy.
 The essence of dissociation is separation, so often any effort to name it is met with self-doubt or discomfort.
-While all people dissociate from time to time (like blanking out for a few minutes in front of the TV or missing your highway exit because your brain went on autopilot for a few moments), for some people, dissociation becomes a life-preserving constant.
+While all people dissociate from time to time (like blanking out for a few minutes in front of the TV or missing your highway exit because your brain went on autopilot), for some people, dissociation becomes a life-preserving constant.

 My approach to working with dissociation is both persistent and respectful.
-Each invitation to come into greater connection with yourself (and with me!) is both an opportunity and a chance to learn more about your protective system.
+Each invitation to come into greater connection with yourself (and with me!) is opportunity to learn more about your protective system.
 Sometimes, parts of you will take the invitation and experience the connection as helpful and healing.
 Other times, parts of you will know something that I don't and maintain the disconnection that's been so important to your survival.
 Both are welcome.

 The following is a list of ways dissociation can be experienced.
-It's normal not to be sure if this really applies to you.
+It's normal to be unsure if this really applies to you.
 Just notice if something in the back of your mind feels awakened by any of these descriptions:

 Foggy or cloudy thinking

 Feeling numb or disconnected in your body